luisliz/fi-tracker/README.md

 # Financial Freedom Tracker
 An app for a very keeping track of your finances.
 From investments, to acounts to expenses.
 Track your way to financial Independence

-**warning: This is a work in progress and is just being written with the intention of doing it as fast as possible as a weekend challenge**
+**warning**: This is a work in progress and is just being written with the intention of doing it as fast as possible as a weekend challenge

+**P.D.** It's my first time using NuxtJS and FastAPI.
+Any improvements are welcome.
-### Done
+### Technologies
-- [x] Add Accounts with balance
+- NuxtJS
+- FastAPI
-- [x] Add Incomes
+- SQLAlchemy
-- [x] Add Budget entries and categories

 ### Future Improvments
 - [ ]  Moving api calls to separate files